-Parents and families are not Google, and we are not 24/7 ATMs.
-We don’t have to give answers or provide solutions as soon as our children say they have an issue – or even at all.
+Parents and families are not Google, and we are not 24/7 ATMs full of answers.
+We don’t have to respond and provide solutions as soon as our children say they have an issue – or even at all.
 As a matter of fact, it is almost always better if we don’t give the answers, or take the actions ourselves.

 It is completely OK for you to say in moments where your student is griping about something “Gosh, honey, I am so sorry.
 How are you going to handle that?”
 This is how students learn to be self-sufficient.
 They were smart enough to get to Wake; they will be smart enough to figure most things out.

 It’s equally important to know that not every complaint or vent from your student is a request for help.
 Unless/until they say to you “I need your help here,” assume your role is to listen and support them with empathy.

 We’ve got to play the long game as parents and family members – and let our students find their path, rather than guide them in every step.
 The goal here is to help them build independence, and that comes when they do their own work, make their own mistakes, and find their own path.
 And a pro tip for you: your students’ self confidence grows exponentially when they figure it out on their own.